Mark Steele (conspiracy theorist): COVID-19 denialism and conspiracy theories

-Steele has promoted conspiracy theories and misinformation linking the launch of 5G Networks in Wuhan, China to the COVID-19 pandemic.
-Steele describes 5G as "genocide" carried by "the deep state".
+Steele has promoted conspiracy theories and misinformation linking the launch of 5G technology in Wuhan, China to the COVID-19 pandemic.
+Steele describes 5G as "genocide" carried out by "the deep state".
 When asked about links between 5G and coronavirus in April 2020, Steele told The New York Times: "It's looking a bit suspicious, don't you think?"
-The next month, Twitter began labelling Steele's posts about 5G and the pandemic as "misinformation".
+The next month, Twitter began labelling Steele's posts about 5G and the pandemic as misinformation.

 In September 2020, he spoke at an anti-lockdown rally in Glasgow.

 On 19 September, Steele claimed that he has "raised tens of thousands" for the anti-mask and anti-lockdown causes, without any evidence to support his claim.

 Steele and fellow anti-vaccine campaigner and conspiracy theorist Kate Shemirani have been described as "controlled opposition" by supporters of David Icke and Piers Corbyn, both of whom distanced themselves from a 19 September 2020 "Resist and Act for Freedom" protest hosted by Shemirani and backed by Steele.